August 17, 2008

 Wax is secreted as a clear liquid from glands between segments in her abdomen, then hardens and usually turns white.
 The scales are about 3 mm across and 0.1 mm thick.
 It takes 1,100 scales to make 1 gram of wax and 80,000 to make a comb.

 Worker bees go through a progression of tasks before taking their first orientation flights.
-During the 3 weeks they spend inside the hive, their bodies change and their duties are largely dependent on their physical development.
+During the three weeks they spend inside the hive, their bodies change and their duties are largely dependent on their physical development.
 That's not to say that this worker will never play nurse again.
 If, during her routine walkabouts, she comes across an empty cell that needs cleaning, she will clean it.
 If a larva needs to be fed, she will feed it beebread, a blend of honey and pollen.
 A larva is checked and fed about 1,300 times a day and, given that the queen can lay over 1,000 eggs a day, that's a lot of checking and feeding.
 Good thing there's tens of thousands of sisters to pitch in.
-Yay coop!

 Weather Update: